Good Vibrations (Marky Mark and the Funky Bunch song): Critical reception

 Dave Sholin from the Gavin Report wrote that "bustin' out of Boston", Donnie Wahlberg's younger brother "is kickin' it and makin' one serious debut!
 The Wahlberg Brothers wrote and produced this hot track—something they deserve to point to with pride.
 Credit Loleatta Holloway with takin' it up more than a few notches on a chorus nothing short of incredible."
 A reviewer from Music Week commented, "Sampling is also an art form dear to Marky Mark & the Funky Bunch.
 But, to their credit, their debut single acknowledges their debut to Loleatta Holloway's now-familiar "It's such a good vibration".
 This may not be a big hit, but with 20-year-old Marky's rhythmic rapping, good looks and bad-boy image, it's chartbound."
-Johnny Dee from Smash Hits said "it sounds uncannily like "Ride On Time" by Black Box with a couple of raps over the top.
+Johnny Dee from Smash Hits said "it sounds uncannily like 'Ride On Time' by Black Box with a couple of raps over the top.
 But!
 As Marky puts it, this is "designed to make your behind move" and it does."

 Music video

 A black and white music video was produced to promote the single.
-It featured Marky Mark working out and boxing barechested, and making out with a woman on a bed.
+It featured Marky Mark working out and boxing barechested, and kissing Traci Bingham on a bed.
 Boxer Micky Ward is credited for helping with the boxing technique and training used for this video.
 Loleatta Holloway also made an appearance performing the chorus.
 Mark Wahlberg first met Micky Ward when he was 18 and later played him on the big screen in the 2010 film The Fighter.
-The music video was produced by David Horgan and directed by Scott Kalvert.
+The music video was produced by David Horgan and directed by American film director Scott Kalvert.